GITHUBsumesh/US_Airline/README.md

 # ✈️ US Airline Delay Prediction — MLOps Project

 ## A complete end-to-end MLOps project that predicts flight delays using structured airline data.
 This project integrates model training, experiment tracking, database logging, and deployment via modern tooling.

+## 🔍 Dataset Represents:
+"Monthly summary of how an airline performed at an airport (in terms of delays and causes)"

 ## 📁 Project Structure